-MESCH is an Australian charity with a 9 year track record of working sustainably to develop health and well-being and, ultimately, safer and more resilient communities in developing countries.
+MESCH is an Australian charity with a 9 year track record of working, through education and training, to develop health and well-being and, ultimately, safer and more resilient communities in developing countries.

 It’s easy to become frustrated with foreign aid.
 There are so many stories.... orphanages being used as money making scams, misconduct by NGOs, ....
 Deciding which charity to trust is extremely difficult.